TSP Loans and In-Service Withdrawals

-Employees in unpaid status cannot take out loans unless they are on a continuous furlough of less than 31 days or on a sporadic furlough—of, for example, one or two days per pay period.
+Employees in unpaid status generally cannot take out loans unless they are on a continuous furlough of less than 31 days or on a sporadic furlough—of, for example, one or two days per pay period.
 Loans also are allowed when employees are in unpaid status caused by lapses in agency funding authority, on the expectation that the shutdown is likely to be over in time for the employee to beginmaking repayments through payroll withholding within the required 60 days, Participants who are not receiving pay for other reasons (e.g., voluntary leave of absence, seasonal work, sabbatical, disciplinary suspension) are ineligible to request a loan.

 Those who already have loans outstanding when beginning unpaid status must remain current on the payments or notify the TSP about that status and request a suspension of the payments, If approved, suspensions last until return to paid status, but no more than one year unless the unpaid status is due to active military service.
 Otherwise a taxable distribution may be declared.
 See the fact sheet Effect of Nonpay Status on Your TSP Account at www.tsp.gov/forms/allPublications.html.
 Federal Employees Retirement System-covered employees must get spousal consent through a signature on the TSP-provided Loan Agreement form, while the TSP will notify spouses of Civil Service Retirement System-covered employees of a loan application.
 Exceptions are permitted in rare circumstances.

 General purpose loans are available for a repayment period of one to five years.
 Documentation supporting the amount of the loan request is not required.
 Loans for the purchase of a primary residence are available for a repayment period of one to 15 years.
 Documentation is required for residential loans.
 Participants may have no more than one loan of each type at any one time.